 It is only when the van is owned by someone who isn't VAT registered, it is then no longer a VAT qualifying vehicle.
 This is because that owner has therefore paid the VAT due on the vehicle when they purchased it.
 From this point onwards, the van is excluded from VAT every time it is sold, just like other second hand vehicles.

 I'm not VAT registered, so do I have to pay the VAT?

 Yes you do.
 Everyone has to pay VAT.
 But a VAT registered business can then reclaim the VAT on their purchases.

 Until a vehicle is owned by a private individual or a small business that isn't VAT registered, the state has never had the VAT on that vehicle since it was new.
 So you end up being the first person to pay over that tax and then from this point onwards, the vehicle is no longer a VAT qualified vehicle.

 Can my business reclaim VAT on second hand cars?

-However, used cars are often advertised as "VAT qualifying".
+VAT on cars is slightly different to vans and commercial vehicles.
+Used cars we sell are often advertised as "VAT qualifying".
 This means that the advertised price also includes VAT and the customer will receive an invoice with VAT itemised.
 Typically, these vehicles arise when they have been owned by a finance company or haven't left the motor trade since new.

-As a general rule, VAT is not reclaimable on cars.
+As a general rule, VAT is not reclaimable on cars as there is nearly always personal use involved.
 However, VAT is reclaimable if the car is used solely for business purposes.
 This is what is classed as an 'excepted car'.
 Examples where a VAT can be reclaimed are: